 Allow your employees to use their PTO.
 Give them flexibility in their schedules.
 Let them take a longer lunch so they can attend their favorite fitness class.
 They become more invested in your company when they feel valued, and offering a flexible schedule helps this.

 Happy employees are engaged employees.
-By following these 10 employee engagement strategies, you can improve the success of your company while letting your employees know just how important they are to you.
+By following these 10 employee engagement strategies, as detailed in our articles, you can improve the success of your company while letting your employees know just how important they are to you.
 To learn more about the importance of employee engagement or to chat with a member of our team about the products and services we offer, contact us today!